Charles Shirreff (painter): Early life and education

 Charles Shirreff was born in 1749 to Alexander Shirreff and Agnes Young.
 His last name has, at times, been spelled as Sheriff, Sherrif, Sherriff, or Shirref.
-His father, was a wealthy wine merchant of South Leith in Edinburgh.
+His father was a wealthy wine merchant of South Leith in Edinburgh.

-At the age of three or four, Shirreff became deaf and mute.
-In 1760, his father approached Thomas Braidwood, owner of a school of mathematics in Edinburgh, seeking an education for the boy, then ten years old, in the hope that he could be taught to write.
+At the age of three or four, Shirreff became deaf.
+In 1760, his father approached Thomas Braidwood, who was teaching mathematics in Edinburgh, seeking an education for the boy, then ten years old, in the hope that he could be taught to write.
 Charles became Braidwood's first deaf student; soon afterward, Braidwood founded Braidwood's Academy for the Deaf and Dumb, the first school of its kind in Britain.

 At the age of 18, in August 1769, Shirreff left Braidwood's Academy to study art in London at the Royal Academy Schools.
 He graduated in 1772 with a silver medal, and took up a career as a miniaturist.